incompletude/portfolio/README.md

 ## Backlog

 - Share image
-- About this site section
+- About this site page
 - Dark mode
 - Translation